NodeOps-app/KapNodeSoftware-Binary/README.md

 ## Prerequisites

-- Docker and Docker Compose installed on your system
+- Docker installed on your system
-- Environment variables configured (see Environment Variables section)

 ## Environment Variables

-Create a `.env` file in the project root with the following variables:
+The following environment variables are required to run the node.
+You can pass them directly to the Docker run command:

 ```bash
 # Required